matsest/bicep-registry-demo/README.md

 ## Description

 This demo will publish modules under the [modules path](./modules) to a Bicep registry as defined in [bicepconfig.json](./bicepconfig.json).
-This is done using a [GitHub Actions workflow](./.github/workflows/bicep-publish.yml) and a [lightweight wrapper script](./.github/publish-modules.sh).
+This is done using a [GitHub Actions workflow](./.github/workflows/bicep-publish.yml) and a [wrapper script](./.github/publish-modules.ps1).
+The latest git tag will be used as the module version.

 You will then be able to deploy a template that refers to this module from the registry :muscle: